Zaque-69/Hyprimage/README.md

 <b>Hyprimage</b> it's a Python script to get the main colors from an image and build a theme for your Hyprland configuration.
 Don't try to understand the code, it's pretty trashy.

+Update 16.12.2024 : The code is still trash, now organised in functions 🤯

 # Commands

 ```